michav1510/Machine-Learning-Operations/README.md

 Feel free to read below more details about each task.

 ## Architectural Diagram
-One image corresponds to many words, so below you see the architectural diagram of the operations in this project.
+One image corresponds to many words, so below you see the architectural diagram of the operations in this project

 ![Step4 logs.py script](/screenshots/Architectural_Diagram.png)

 ### Deploy Model in Azure ML Studio: